opensearch-project/project-website/_authors/dagney.markdown

 linkedin: dagney-braun-9bb2a831
 ---

-**Dagney Braun** is a Principal Product Manager at AWS focused on OpenSearch.
+**Dagney Braun** is a Principal Product Manager at AWS working on the OpenSearch Project.